ruffoa/APSC100Mod3/README.md

 Press the END key at any time to open the help tutorial.
 This can be set to a button as well if in the future a physical button is desired in order to open the tutorial.

 The video player can also play videos from an online server.
-To do this, you will have to modify the source code (available at the link provided under the <code> tab), and change the “source” field of the video to the URL that you have the video hosted on.
+To do this, you will have to modify the source code (available at the link provided under the '<code>' tab), and change the “source” field of the video to the URL that you have the video hosted on.

 Warning: